OpenBMB/ChatDev/README.md

 For more detailed information, please refer to our [Wiki](wiki.md), where you can find:

 - An introduction to all command run parameters.
-- A straightforward guide for setting up a local web demo, which includes enhanced visualized logs, replay demo, and a simple ChatChain Visualizer.
+- A straightforward guide for setting up a local web demo, which includes enhanced visualized logs, a replay demo, and a simple ChatChain Visualizer.
-- An overview of ChatDev framework.
+- An overview of the ChatDev framework.
 - A comprehensive introduction to all advanced parameters in ChatChain configuration.
 - Guides for customizing ChatDev, including:
     - ChatChain: Design your own software development process (or any other process), such as ``DemandAnalysis -> Coding -> Testing -> Manual``.